AbhiMisRaw/recipe-app-api/README.md

 | `/api/recipe/ingredients/`      | GET             | List all ingredients                      |
 | `/api/recipe/ingredients/`      | POST            | Create a new ingredient                   |
 | `/api/recipe/ingredients/{id}/` | GET/PUT/DELETE  | Retrieve, update, or delete an ingredient |

-This format breaks down each API endpoint, HTTP method, and its purpose, making it easier to understand and navigate.